 Continue beating until the frosting is light and fluffy, at least 5 minutes.
 The longer the frosting is beaten, the fluffier and lighter it becomes.

-This recipe is taken from The Hummingbird Bakery Cookbook by Tarek Malouf and The Hummingbird Bakers
+This recipe is taken from The Hummingbird Bakery Cookbook by Tarek Malouf and The Hummingbird Bakers.
+Photography by Peter Cassidy, Published by Ryland Peters & Small, Text © Tarek Malouf and The Hummingbird Bakers, Photography copyright Ryland Peters & Small.

-Top tip for making The Hummingbird Bakery vanilla cupcakes
+Top tip for making Hummingbird Bakery's vanilla cupcakes